WebGPU Compute

 ★ ★ ★ ★ ☆

 I'll be honest, I wasn't sure what to expect with WebGPU Compute, but wow!
 It completely blew me away.
-The way the author explains shader made everything click for me.
-I've been struggling with webgpu for years, and this book gave me the tools I needed.
-My favorite part was when they talked about ai - it reminded me so much of my own experience with compute.
+The way the author explains ai made everything click for me.
+I've been struggling with shader for years, and this book gave me the tools I needed.
+My favorite part was when they talked about programming - it reminded me so much of my own experience with simulation.
 I've already recommended it to all my friends!

 Emily Jones